 Canada’s oil and natural gas industry minimizes impacts of operations on land and wildlife by:

-- Scheduling work to avoid mating, nesting or migration seasons.
+- Scheduling work to avoid key nesting, calving, denning or migration seasons.

-- Maintaining animal and bird deterrents to keep wildlife away from active operations.
+- Maintaining mammal and bird deterrents to keep wildlife away from active operations.

-- Participating in multi-stakeholder land use strategies and environmental monitoring programs.
+- Participating in multi-stakeholder land use planning and environmental monitoring programs.